prototypejs/prototypejs.github.com/contribute.markdown

 This predefined Rake task **merges all the source files** from `src/` to a single file: `dist/prototype.js`.
 Unit tests use this file.

+<h4 id="unit_tests">Unit Tests</h4>

-To see what unit tests look like, open up any of the HTML documents found in `test/unit/` in your browser.
-They run automatically, so you should see a flurry of green-colored rows after a few moments.
+To see what unit tests look like, open up the `test/unit/tests` directory and look at any of the `*.test.js` files.

-Usually there should be *no test failures* if you are using a [supported browser](http://prototypejs.org/download).
+To start up a server for testing, run:

+    rake test:start

+and open a browser window to the instructed URL, likely `http://127.0.0.1:4567/test/`.
+The tests will take a few moments to run, but when they're done, you _should_ see a bunch of passed tests and no failed tests — if you're using a [supported browser](http://prototypejs.org/download), that is.

+If you want to run only some of the files you see in `test/unit/tests`, you can put them in the URL — `http://127.0.0.1:4567/test/ajax,string` will run only the tests in `ajax.test.js` and `string.test.js`.

-To run specific tests in an automated fashion, you can use `rake test` to run the whole suite; or you can include a `TESTS` variable to run only certain test files.
+If you want to run tests in an automated fashion, you can start up the server with `rake test:start`, then run

+    rake test:run

+in a second terminal window.
+The `test:run` task should run the tests against all the browsers which Prototype supports and which are installed on your system.

+You can tell the runner to use only specific browsers or to run only specific tests.
+For instance:

+    rake test:run BROWSERS=firefox,chrome TESTS=ajax,string

+will run the tests from `ajax.test.js` and `string.test.js` in both Firefox and Chrome and report the results back to you.

-To see tests fail, **try to break something on purpose.** Open `src/array.js` and find the method named `first` near the top:
+To see tests fail, **try to break something on purpose.** Open `src/lang/array.js` and find the method named `first` near the top:

     first: function() {
       return this[0];
     },

-Just for the fun of it, change the return line to return a string (like "foo" or "hello!") and save the file.
-Then run…
+Just for the fun of it, change the return line to return a string (like "foo" or "hello!") and save the file, then run `rake dist` to build a new distributable.

-    rake test TESTS=array BROWSERS=chrome

-…to run _just_ the array test file in just a single browser (Chrome in this case, but you could specify `ie` or `firefox` or `safari` instead).
-A single test with a couple of assertions [should turn red](/assets/2007/1/15/array-fail.png).
-Congratulations, you have just broken Prototype! ;)
+Now start the test server and open `http://127.0.0.1:4567/test/array` in a browser of your choice.
+You should see that the `#first` test is now failing.

 From here you're on your own. **Make changes to source files in `src/`, add your methods, go crazy.** When you're done, create a pull request on GitHub.